The pink cars of Havana

-None of the above explains why tourists' most common color preference is pink.
-The most plausible explanation would seem to be based on the feelings that this color provokes in people.
+None of the above explains why tourists' most common colour preference is pink.
+The most plausible explanation would seem to be based on the feelings that this colour provokes in people.
 Pink is described as evoking joy, fun, and vivacity and is typically associated with love, romance, kindness, and femininity.
-One female tourist described the color as "embodying who I try to be as a person".
+One female tourist described the colour as "embodying who I try to be as a person".

 History and Popular Culture